 After 15 minutes the round ends, and the spy can no longer reveal.
-Starting with the player whose turn the timer ended on, players take turns making an accusation against someone.
-During this time players may give supporting evidence and the person accused can defend themselves.
+Starting with the player whose turn the timer ended on, players take turns making an accusation and voting against someone.
+During this time the accuser may give supporting evidence and the person accused can defend themselves.

-After arguments are made a vote is initiated if the majority win then the person reveals.
+After arguments are made a vote is initiated after each accusation, and if there is a majority and the majority wins then the person reveals.
 If they are the spy, then non-spies win and score.
 If they are not the spy, then the spy wins and scores.

 If the vote does not have the majority then the next player to the left makes an accusation.
 This continues until a vote succeeds or the accusations make it back to the original player.
 If this happens there are no more accusations and the spy wins and scores.